Reporting year 2024

 For the purposes of this data collection, the 20-week period (or 140 calendar days) does not include the day of receipt of the request and ends with the date on which the local authority sends the parents of the child or the young person the final EHC plan.

-EHC plans issued within 20 weeks has decreased
+The percentage of EHC plans issued within 20 weeks has slightly increased from 2022

-Of those plans where a decision to issue a new plan was within the 2022 calendar year, 49.2% were issued within the twenty week time limit.
-This is a reduction from 59.9% in 2021.
-These figures exclude where exceptions apply.
+Of those plans where a decision to issue a new plan was within the 2023 calendar year, 50.3% were issued within the twenty week time limit.
+This is a slight increase from 49.2% in 2022.
+These figures exclude cases where exceptions apply.

 Mediation and tribunals